Behind every well-oiled machine is a team of passionate people and here at HUIA we recognise that it takes a team to realise a vision.

 Brian Morris – Executive Director

-Always prepared with an intriguing tale to tell and a classic dad joke, Brian has been part of the HUIA team for over 14 years.
-In 2014 Brian transitioned from managing the HUIA Education team into the role of an Executive Director and owner of HUIA.
-Brian remains an integral part of the Education team and is a registered Māori language translator, providing his expertise to the HUIA Publishers team for Māori language editing and translations.
+Always prepared with an intriguing tale to tell, Brian has been part of the HUIA team for over 17 years.
+In 2014, Brian transitioned from managing the HUIA Education team into the role of an Executive Director and owner of HUIA.
+Brian remains an integral leader of the services team for educational publishing and is a licensed Māori language translator, providing his expertise for te reo Māori language translations and editing.

 Eboni Waitere – Executive Director